 Vitamin K is a family of fat-soluble vitamins that activate proteins which helps blood clotting, wound healing and bone growth.
 The two main forms of Vitamin K found in our diet are Vitamin K1 (Phylloquinone) and Vitamin K2 (Menaquinone).
 Vitamin K1 primarily comes from plant sources of leafy green vegetables.
 It makes up about 75-90% of all Vitamin K we consume.
 Vitamin K2 is found in fermented foods and animal products, and is also produced by gut bacteria.
-There are several subtypes of Vitamin K2 that are named by the length of their side chains, ranging from menaquinone MK-4 to MK-13.
+There are several subtypes of Vitamin K2, named by the length of their side chains, ranging from menaquinone MK-4 to MK-13.

 Most people can obtain enough Vitamin K by eating a balanced diet, however in some individuals it is still possible to be deficient.
 People who take medications that block Vitamin K metabolism such as antibiotics, or those with conditions that cause malabsorption of food and nutrients are more prone to Vitamin K deficiency.
 Signs and symptoms of vitamin K deficiency include longer time for blood to clot, bleeding, haemorrhaging, and osteoporosis.